-Ms. Pragid also has substantial knowledge in a wide spectrum of electronic discovery (e-discovery) practices, from preparing for anticipated e-discovery to the managed review and ultimate production of electronically stored information (ESI).
+Clients often call on Ms. Pragid because of her substantial knowledge in a wide spectrum of electronic discovery (e-discovery) practices, from preparing for anticipated e-discovery to the managed review and ultimate production of electronically stored information (ESI) in cases involving massive amounts of otherwise unmanageable data.
 She ensures the review and production of documents is consistent with applicable federal procedural rules and privacy regulations.
-Her focus is on streamlining and cost-saving measures, given the often large-scale data involved.
+Her focus is on streamlining and cost-saving measures, given the often large-scale data involved in complex matters.

 Ms. Pragid prides herself on her commitment to pro bono legal work for those who are so often underserved by the community.
-In this regard, she frequently represents pro bono clients in domestic violence and stalking cases.
+In this regard, she frequently represents pro bono clients in domestic violence and stalking cases on the civil and criminal side.
+She is also passionate about diversity, equity and inclusion (DEI) and co-chairs the West Palm Beach office's DEI committee, where she manages an intensive mentorship program for diverse law students.

 While in law school, Ms. Pragid was a judicial law clerk for the Honorable A. Jay Cristol of the U.S. Bankruptcy Court in the Southern District of Florida.